IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/two_way_binding.md

 ## Two-way data binding in Angular

-In the previous topic we discussed the [one-way binding](one_way_binding.md) in Angular, and how easy it was to use it.
+In the previous topic we discussed the [one-way binding](one_way_binding.md) in Angular, and how easy it was to use.
 The one-way binding updates the view with data coming from the component class.
 Like in WPF, we can do the opposite operation - update the component class from the view.
-In that case we need to use a two-way binding and we will demonstrate its power and how easy it is to use it.
+In that case we need to use a two-way binding and we will demonstrate its power and how easy it is to use.

-Essentially the one-way binding is taking a state from our component class and displaying it in our view.
+Essentially, the one-way binding is taking a state from our component class and displaying it in our view.
 Let's look at this code:
 ```html
 <input #myTitle (keyup)="keyup(myTitle.value)">
 <h2>{{ text }}</h2>